-- Season dates: April 13-April 25, 2019 - Areas open: Central (TK1003), Northeastern (TK1004), Northern (TK1005), Southeastern (TK1006) and Southern (TK1007) regions.\

-Boundary maps are available online at wildlife.utah.qov/huntplanner.
+- Season dates: April 11-April 30, 2020 - Areas open: Central (TK1003), Northeastern (TK1004), Northern (TK1005), Southeastern (TK1006) and Southern (TK1007) regions.\ Boundary maps are available online at wildlife.utah.gov/huntplanner. - Permit requirement: The limited-entry hunt requires a wild turkey permit distributed through Utah's turkey drawing.

-- Bag limit: 1 bearded turkey

-- Possession limit: 1 bearded turkey

-- Notes: The limited-entry hunt requires a permit distributed through Utah's turkey drawing.
 See page 14 for more information.
-To apply for a bonus point, use the code TKY in your online application.
+You may take only 1 bearded turkey within the season and boundary listed on your permit. - Notes: To apply for a bonus point, use the code TKY in your online application.
 If you are a youth with a limited-entry permit and you don't harvest during the limited-entry season, you may continue to hunt during the youth hunt and the spring general-season hunt.